moridaffy/movieexplorer-ios/README.md

 * Information is taken from public <a href="https://www.themoviedb.org/documentation/api">TMDb API</a>
 * Code is written in Swift using MVVM architecture
-* Application is using <a href="https://github.com/ReactiveX/RxSwift">RxSwift</a> and <a href="https://github.com/RxSwiftCommunity/RxDataSources">RxDataSources</a> for data binding, <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> for networking, <a href="https://github.com/onevcat/Kingfisher">Kingfisher</a> for asynchronous image loading and caching and <a href="https://github.com/realm/realm-cocoa">Realm</a> for craeting local DB
+* Application is using <a href="https://github.com/ReactiveX/RxSwift">RxSwift</a> and <a href="https://github.com/RxSwiftCommunity/RxDataSources">RxDataSources</a> for data binding, <a href="https://github.com/Alamofire/Alamofire">Alamofire</a> for networking, <a href="https://github.com/onevcat/Kingfisher">Kingfisher</a> for asynchronous image loading and caching and <a href="https://github.com/realm/realm-cocoa">Realm</a> for creating local DB
 * UI adapts to different screen sizes using AutoLayout

 ## How to install